Athletics at PDS

 Our accomplished coaching staff includes PDS alumni and teachers and includes men and women with years—and, in some cases, decades—of coaching experience.
 These coaches are assisted by two Certified Athletic Trainers and a full-scale Athletic Training Room to provide our athletes with the best support possible.

 The school’s 106-acre campus features outstanding athletics facilities.
 Our extensive playing fields include two turf fields, eight tennis courts, four grass soccer/lacrosse fields, two baseball fields, and two softball fields, along with a cross country path.
-Our indoor facilities include the Lisa McGraw '44 Skating Rink, two full-sized basketball courts, a fencing room, and our Patrick Kerney '94 Fitness Center, which is staffed year-round by a dedicated performance coach who focuses on strength and conditioning with athletes in all sports.
+Our indoor facilities include the Lisa McGraw '44 Skating Rink, two full-sized basketball courts, a fencing room, a multi-purpose gym, and our Patrick Kerney '94 Fitness Center, which is staffed year-round by a dedicated performance coach who focuses on strength and conditioning with athletes in all sports.